persinammon4/capstone-snake-game/README.md

 - New `Obstacle` class with inheritance (fixed, moving).
 - New snake controlled by A* algorithm, which will lead to a loss if run into it or automatic win/rankings multiplier boost if eat the snake by hitting the last box of it.
+- Gave the A* algorithm snake a handicap where it can't use the wraparound to go across the screen.
 - End print message with score, size, and leaderboard ranking (two leaderboards - respective mode and the general leaderboard).

 <img src="snake_game.gif"/>